Skip to content

 When to Contact an HVAC Professional

-If you have any further questions regarding the cleaning and maintenance of your PTAC unit, please do not hesitate to contact us and speak to one of our qualified salespeople.
-Total Home Supply is an Amana Preferred Dealer.
+If you have further questions about cleaning and maintaining your Amana PTAC unit, don’t hesitate to contact us.
+Total Home Supply is an Amana Preferred Dealer, and our team of experts is here to help.

 Mickey Luongo